drupalprojects/vdd/README.txt

   2. Install Vagrant
      http://docs.vagrantup.com/v2/installation/index.html

-  3. Prepare VDD source code
+  3. Prepare Teamdeeson's VDD source code
-     Download and unpack VDD source code and place it inside your home directory.
+     Download and unpack VDD source code and place it at

   4. Adjust configuration (optional)
      You can edit config.json file to adjust your settings.
 If you use VDD first